aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### `inference`

-Now load the data into GPU if available, and pass it through the model consisting of both encoder and fully connected network.
-If CAM is required, calculate and return the heatmap.
+Now it loads the data to the GPU if available, and passes it through the model consisting of both encoder and fully connected network.
+If CAM is required, it calculates and returns the heatmap.

 ```python
     def inference(self, left_image, right_image):